Photojournalism

 WHO YOU'LL STUDY WITH

 Assistant Professor Matt Eich has 15 years of experience as an independent photographer, working on long-form personal projects and commissions for publications including The AtlanticNational GeographicThe New YorkerThe New York Times Magazine and many others.
 He has authored four monographs of photography, and his prints are in numerous notable institutions.
-Read more about Eich helps students build photographic narratives.
+Read more about how Eich helps students build photographic narratives and how he uses the power of photography as a tool for memory and documentary.

 Our faculty are knowledgeable teachers who can provide expertise on the theory, background and practice of the photojournalism field.
 Just as important, they are experienced photojournalists themselves who provide real-world information to help students as they grow professionally and artistically.